 - After the Paris bomb attacks, both countries increased cooperation on global terrorism.

-- France supports India’s proposal of Comprehensive Convention on International Terrorism (CCIT) in the UN.
+- France supports India’s proposal of a Comprehensive Convention on International Terrorism (CCIT) in the UN.

 - During former President Hollande’s visit in 2016, India and France issued a Joint Statement on Counter-Terrorism in which they resolved to step up bilateral cooperation in this field.